United Nations Industrial Development Organization (UNIDO)

 How does UNIDO contribute to a more sustainable fashion industry?

-UNIDO’s Sustainable Fashion projects propose a vision for a new fashion industry aligned with the principles of a circular economy and provides multiple benefits for business, society and the environment.
+UNIDO’s Sustainable Fashion projects propose a vision for a new fashion industry aligned with the principles of a circular economy and provide multiple benefits for business, society, and the environment.
 Reducing industrial pollution and emissions is central to the Organization’s approach and contributes to improving health, tackling climate change, and supporting biodiversity.
-Furthermore, Sound Chemicals Management, Resource Efficient and Cleaner Production, and Circular Economy approaches contribute to broader efforts to improve sustainability performance at company level, as well as along the supply chain.
+Furthermore, Sound Chemicals Management, Resource Efficient and Cleaner Production (RECP), and Circular Economy approaches contribute to broader efforts to improve sustainability performance at company level, as well as along the supply chain.

 EGYPT

-UNIDO contributes to related platforms and initiatives – to enhance synergies globally and ensure and promote gender equality and the empowerment of women.
-To help create decent and productive job opportunities for youth and women in the sector, UNIDO with the fund for the Italian Agency for Development Cooperation (AICS) developed the “Capacity-building and job creation for youth and women in the textile sector in migration prone areas of Ethiopia”, the target beneficiaries of this project are the young women and men living in migration prone areas of Ethiopia.
-See this table for the project interventions preliminary results:
+UNIDO contributes to platforms and initiatives promote gender equality and the empowerment of women.
+To help create decent and productive job opportunities for youth and women in the sector, UNIDO with the fund for the Italian Agency for Development Cooperation (AICS) developed the project “Capacity-building and job creation for youth and women in the textile sector in migration prone areas of Ethiopia”, the target beneficiaries of this project were the young women and men living in migration prone areas of Ethiopia.

-UNIDO’s Department of Energy supports the Sustainable Fashion approaches on Climate Change Mitigation and Adaptation and on reducing the industry’s Green House Gas emissions.
+UNIDO’s Energy and Climate Action Division supports Sustainable Fashion approaches on Climate Change Mitigation and Adaptation and on reducing the industry’s Green House Gas emissions.
 In particular, the Global Cleantech Innovation Programme (GCIP) and PFAN Programme support the Circular Economy in the Textile and Garment Sector projects to develop business models and financing mechanisms for the sustainability of waste recycling and reuse operations.
-They will also provide support on entrepreneurship development and business-to-business (B2B) linkages through their network of advisors in the region.
+They also provide support on entrepreneurship development and business-to-business (B2B) linkages through their network of advisors in the region.

 Industry Partnerships

-UNIDO has developed industry partnerships with a range of international brands, who are attracted to adopting a value chain approach to make their operations more sustainable.
+UNIDO has developed industry partnerships with a range of international brands, who are committed to responsible sourcing and adopting a value chain approach to make their operations more sustainable.
 Furthermore, UNIDO sustainable fashion interventions engage various international partners and projects, including:

 • UNEP project: Reducing uses and releases of chemicals of concern, including Persistent Organic Pollutants (POPs), in the textiles sector in Bangladesh, Indonesia, Pakistan, and Viet Nam.